 The Balloon Flower originates from the grasslands and slopes of East Asia (East Siberia, Japan, China, and Korea).
 Still, it is now cultivated as an ornamental plant all over the world.
 These clump-forming plants rarely exceed 2.5 feet (0.8 meters) in height.

 The swollen flower buds open into five-lobed, bell-shaped flowers.
-These white to lavender-blue flowers have a thick, rubbery texture and are 2 to 3 inches wide.
+These white to lavender-blue or purple flowers have a thick, rubbery texture and are 2 to 3 inches wide.